ShubhShashank/emoter/README.md

 * Build out a full RESTful API for Emote, and offer plans for developers / businesses for API calls via Emoter website
 * Develop a GUI web interface to create / customize Emoter chatbot agents
 * Fix database matching to multiple (going in descending order) instead of just one
+* Rework conversations / texts data structure into SQL, with added frequency / weight values for more complexity
 * Implement short-term memory functionality for Emoter agents
 * Improve sequence matching by incorporating automatic addition of synonyms for words and phrases
 * Build a Unity SDK for Emote / Emoter